amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

 * `"enable internal tests`" [bool] turns on various internal tests during run time.
 Default value is `"false`".

-* `"generic RK implementation`" [bool] leads to generic implementation of all Runge-Kutta methods.
-Default value is `"false`".

 * `"internal tests tolerance`" [double] tolerance for internal tests such as the divergence-free condition.
 The default value is 1e-6.